remix-run/remix/docs/tutorial/6-mutations.md

 // The new stuff!
 let action: Action = async ({ request }) => {
-  // When the form request posts here, this helper turns it into a FormData or
+  // When the form request posts here, this helper turns it into a
   // URLSearchParams
-  let body = await parseFormBody(request);
+  let body = new URLSearchParams(await request.text());

   // pull off what we need from the form, note they are named the same thing
   // as the `<input/>` in the form.